MohammedDaniyalRaza/Agentic-AI/00_Swarm/Readme.md

 ---

 ### 2. 🔀 Routing
-Send each task to the most suitable agent.
+Send each task to the most suitable agent/Transfer the task to the right agent who can handle or perform that task.

 **Example:**
 - Billing questions → Billing Agent